react-native-webrtc/react-native-callkeep/README.md

 ### reportEndCallWithUUID

 Report that the call ended without the user initiating.
+Some Android devices can't report the end of the call unless you use [Self-Managed Mode](https://github.com/react-native-webrtc/react-native-callkeep#android-self-managed-mode).
 (Not ended by user, is usually due to the following reasons)